 Status of Key Permits

-The company’s immediate objective is to obtain necessary permits and licenses to move the project into the construction phase.
-The US Nuclear Regulatory Commission (“NRC”) issued a Source and Byproduct Materials License for the Dewey Burdock project in April 2014.
-The Atomic Safety and Licensing Board (ASLB) partially dismissed contentions on the NRC license in April 2015 while the remaining contentions concerning protection of historic and cultural resources are on a path to completion.
-The EPA is expected to issue draft Class III and Class V Underground Injection Control (UIC) permits in the near-term.
-Applications with the State of South Dakota for its groundwater disposal plan, water rights and large-scale mine plan permits have been completed and recommended for conditional approval by the South Dakota Department of Environment and Natural Resources staff.
+The company’s immediate objective is to obtain the necessary permits and licenses to move the Dewey Burdock project into construction.
+The company has received its US Nuclear Regulatory Commission License and draft Class III and Class V UIC permits from the EPA.
+The EPA is expected to issue the final Class III and Class V UIC permits in the near-term.
+Applications with the State of South Dakota for the groundwater disposal plan, water rights permit and large-scale mine plan permit have been completed and recommended for conditional approval by the South Dakota Department of Environment and Natural Resources staff.
 The state is expected to resume the permitting process following federal regulatory approvals.

 Centennial Uranium Project

-In August 2010, Azarga Uranium filed a National Instrument 43-101 compliant independent preliminary economic assessment for the Centennial Uranium Project.
-The Centennial PEA resulted in a pre-tax net present value of US$51.8 million at a discount rate of 8% and an internal rate of return of 18%.
+In August 2010, a NI 43-101 compliant independent preliminary economic assessment was prepared for the Centennial uranium project.
+The Centennial PEA resulted in a pre-tax NPV of US$51.8 million at a discount rate of 8 percent and an IRR of 18 percent.
 The Centennial PEA assumed uranium prices of US$65/lb U3O8, cash operating costs of US$34.95/lb U3O8 and capital costs of US$71.1 million.
-The Centennial PEA included indicated uranium resources of 10,371,571 pounds at 0.09% U3O8 and inferred uranium resources of 2,325,514 pounds at 0.09% U3O8 at a 0.20 GT cut-off and annual production of 700,000 lbs per annum, which resulted in a 14-year mine life.
+The Centennial PEA includes indicated uranium resources of 10.4 million pounds at 0.09 percent U3O8, inferred uranium resources of 2.3 million pounds at 0.09 percent U3O8 and annual production of 700,000 pounds per annum.
+This results in a 14 year mine life.

-The majority of the major mine permit applications for the Centennial Uranium Project have not been prepared or submitted to date.
-The company continues to analyse scenarios for future development of this property.
+The majority of the major mine permit applications for the Centennial uranium project have not been prepared or submitted to date.

-Blake Steele began his career with Deloitte & Touche, where he worked in both audit and financial advisory practices.
-Before joining Azarga Resources, which merged with Powertech Uranium to form Azarga Uranium, Steele worked at SouthGobi Resources as Director of Finance where he previously held the position of Manager, Corporate Development.
+Blake Steele began his career with Deloitte & Touche, where he worked in both the audit and financial advisory practices.
+Before joining Azarga Resources, which merged with Powertech Uranium to form Azarga Uranium, Mr. Steele worked at SouthGobi Resources (Ivanhoe Mines Group) as Director of Finance; he had previously held the position of Manager, Corporate Development.
 He holds a Bachelor of Commerce degree from the University of British Columbia and is a Chartered Accountant and Chartered Business Valuator in Canada.